 If your interiors taste is a little more on the luxe side you can't beat art deco inspired pieces which take homage from the period of glitz and glamour.

 8. Love a relaxed look?
-Opt for a trestle table
+Opt for a contemporary trestle table

 Want a laid-back look for your dining area?
 Or perhaps your table needs to double up?